-Subject: Review and Propose Agenda Items for the July 7, 2016 WCC Meeting and Future
+Subject: Review and Propose Agenda Items for the August 4, 2016 WCC Meeting and

-Meetings
+Future Meetings

-Summary: The Commission is to review proposed agenda items for the July 2016 meeting and may suggest new agenda items for future Water Conservation Commission meetings.
+Summary: The Commission is to review proposed agenda items for the August 4, 2016 meeting and may suggest new agenda items for future Water Conservation Commission meetings.

-Suggested agenda items for the July 2016 Water Conservation Commission meeting include the following:
+Suggested agenda items for the August 2016 Water Conservation Commission meeting include the following:

-- Review Board consideration of changes to Stage 3 watering restrictions. - Review draft changes to the water conservation ordinance re: the requirement to retrofit to HE toilets upon resale of property - Continued updates on GPCD, Water Production, and Water Consumption Data - Review, evaluate, and propose improvements to the High-Efficiency Toilet and Clothes Washer Rebate Programs - Guest presentation - Field trip to site of interest
+- Review WCC applications and consider recommending the appointment of public members to the Water Conservation Commission - Review Board consideration of changes to Stage 3 watering restrictions. - Commission discussion and planning for the City of Marina Labor Day Parade and Festival 2016 - Review August/September 2016 public information and outreach activities - Review draft changes to the water conservation ordinance re: the requirement to retrofit to HE toilets upon resale of property - Continued updates on GPCD, water production, and water consumption data - Review, evaluate, and propose improvements to the High-Efficiency Toilet and Clothes Washer Rebate Programs - Review, develop a proposal for a Laundry-to-Landscape Irrigation systems incentive - Guest presentation - a.
+Urban Water Management Plan - Field trip to site of interest